JesLaz/Side-Projects/README.md

 # Side-Projects
+Author of Programs created: Jessie Lazo
-Repository containing additional programs and projects
+Repository containing additional programs and projects, separate folders on base directory are representative of an individual project